GoogleChrome/web.dev/src/site/content/en/learn/pwa/tools-and-debug/index.md

 On desktop computers, you can see a user-friendly list of installed PWAs by browsing to `about:apps`, and a debug version by browsing to `about:app-service-internals`.

-{% Img src="image/RK2djpBgopg9kzCyJbUSjhEGmnw1/exwzkevoGROml8uH5ZxL.png", alt="Google Chrome WebAPK debug screen on Android", width="800", height="400" %}
+{% Img src="image/RK2djpBgopg9kzCyJbUSjhEGmnw1/exwzkevoGROml8uH5ZxL.png", alt="Google Chrome WebAPK debug screen on Android.", width="800", height="400" %}

 ## Safari